 Academic Standards and Requirements

 Philosophy of the Education Division - Conceptual Framework

-Founded in the Catholic tradition and committed to the Dominican ideals of truth, academic excellence and openness to diverse world views, the Division of Education at Molloy College provides a value-centered experience that embraces intellectual, ethical, spiritual and social development in an environment where academic freedom, a spirit of inquiry and respect for each individual's worth and dignity prevail.
+Founded in the Catholic tradition and committed to the Dominican ideals of truth, academic excellence and openness to diverse world views, the Division of Education at Molloy University provides a value-centered experience that embraces intellectual, ethical, spiritual and social development in an environment where academic freedom, a spirit of inquiry and respect for each individual's worth and dignity prevail.
 The professional education unit at Molloy University is committed to the preparation of outstanding teaching professionals with the dispositions, skills and knowledge required to meet the needs of all students they will have the privilege to teach.
 It is the responsibility and goal of the faculty to guide students through pedagogically valid and intensely challenging learning and service experiences that empower teacher candidates to serve as leaders in schools and communities.
 Faculty recognize that effective teachers have a solid foundation in the liberal arts and sciences, aligned with national, state and institutional teaching and learning standards.

 This Conceptual Framework relates directly to Molloy University's strategic plan and is supported by the four pillars of Dominican life: Prayer, study, preaching and community which we interpret as:

 - Spirituality and reflection

 - Research and teaching

-The Molloy College Teacher Education faculty has derived its vision for the exemplary teacher from the College's mission statement, the four pillars of the Dominican tradition - spirituality and reflection, research and teaching, service, and community - and comments and input from the professional education unit's advisory boards.
+The Molloy University Teacher Education faculty has derived its vision for the exemplary teacher from the College's mission statement, the four pillars of the Dominican tradition - spirituality and reflection, research and teaching, service, and community - and comments and input from the professional education unit's advisory boards.

 The teaching professionals who complete Molloy's teacher preparation programs are distinguished by their ability to exemplify and promote core values in their own teaching.
 These values include: